jfcarr/code-documentation-examples/rust-cargo-doc/README.md

-This one's a bit of a fakeout.  :)  Doxygen doesn't support Rust, but Rust has a capable documentation generator built in to Cargo.
+Doxygen doesn't support Rust, but Rust has a capable documentation generator built in to Cargo.

 To generate documentation: